-Exploring the theme of water with boats, fish, crabs and sharks, performers present irresistible invitations to roll, fall, draw, breathe – to invite children into moving with the performers.
+Exploring the theme of water with boats, fish, crabs and sharks, performers present irresistible invitations for children to participate through drawing, moving, and music making.

-Please click here to download the Participant guide for more information about the performance and for playful suggestions to try, at home or at the preschool or daycare, ahead of the performance.
+Please see below to download the Participant guide for more information about the performance and for playful suggestions to try, at home or at the preschool or daycare, ahead of the performance.

 - Smithers (northen BC) May 3-5 2019, francophone/bilingual peformance May 3rd at 11:30am.

 - Fort St. John (northen BC) May 21-24 2019, francophone / bilingual performance May 21 at 1pm